wrlpeake/ruby-TTT-starter-project/README.md

 1. Run `bundle exec rspec` for one run of the test suite
 2. Run `bundle exec guard` to start the test watcher

+## Rubocop

+1. To run `rubocop` gem to as a linter and formatter, run 'rubocop' from the command line while inside the directory